-On a stormy day we suggesting taking the kids to U-Puttz.
+On a stormy day, we suggesting taking the kids to U-Puttz.
 This indoor facility provides Glo-Lite Mini Golf, Bumper Cars and even Laser Tag.
 Pretty awesome if you ask me.
-Bumper Cars is $5 per play, and Mini Golf and Laser Tag $7.50.
+Bumper Cars is $5 per play, and Mini Golf and Laser Tag is $7.50.

 #14.
 Corydon & Osborne Village

-After your family has checked out Corydon and Osborne reward the kiddies with a treat from Kawaii Crepe.
-If you somehow how never visited this absolutely adorable crepery before be prepared for a cute, colourful cafe with both sweet and savory options.
+After your family has checked out Corydon and Osborne, reward the kiddies with a treat from Kawaii Crepe.
+If you somehow never visited this absolutely adorable crepery before, be prepared for a cute, colourful cafe with both sweet and savoury options.
 Your kids will love the giant tubs of Nutella and being able to watch their crepe being made right in front of them!

 For literally pocket change you and your family can check out where and how money from Canada and all over the world is made.
 The Mint is quite far outside of the city, but if you are already in the area it would be a great educational weekend outing.